aleemnazer/angular-phone-list/README.md

+AngularJS Phone Catalog Tutorial Application
-simple angular app to list of phones. this is scaffoleded from angular seed project.
+Simple angular app to show a list of phones.
+This project is inspired by angular seed and angular phonecat projects.